 When using a conventional irrigation controller, you need to set the start time and the end time for each irrigation event.
-However, with the Terracotta Irrigation Controller you don't need a timer.
-The duration of the irrigation event is simply the time it takes for the control volume of water to drip into the pot.
+However, with the Unpowered Terracotta Irrigation Controller you don't need a timer.
+The duration of the irrigation event is the time it takes for the control volume of water to drip into the pot, and the interval between irrigation events is the time it takes for the control volume of water to seep through the terracotta pot.